India: Facebook under the microscope over ignoring hate speech | DW | 24.10.2021

 It is not the first time Facebook has faced such accusations, with many critics and digital experts highlighting cases of misinformation being spread by supporters of Indian Prime Minister Narendra Modi's ruling Bharatiya Janata Party (BJP).

-Modi has been accused of inappropriately using the platform to his party's advantage, particularly during elections, Reporting from The Wall Street Journal last year suggested Facebook was selectively enforcing its policies on hate speech to avoid a backlash from the BJP.
+Modi has been accused of inappropriately using the platform to his party's advantage, particularly during elections.
+Wall Street Journal reports last year suggested Facebook was selectively enforcing its policies on hate speech to avoid a backlash from the BJP.

 Modi and Facebook CEO Mark Zuckerberg have become known for having a close relationship, particularly since the pair were photographed hugging at Facebook headquarters in 2015.